pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/press/README.md

 ## History

 The _Teaches Typing_ version came up essentially as part of my response to the birth of my son Felix.
 Once he was born I realised that I was fundamentally going to need game projects that would be fairly easy to conceptualise and execute, while still providing me with enough design interest to be worthwhile.
 I sat down and came up with around ten variations on the _Ancient Greek Punishment_ series, figuring that I could just spend the year making and remaking the "same game" over and over in different versions.
 So far so good!
+If you want some beard-stroking style meditations on the game and what it means, see the [process journal](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/blob/master/process/process-journal.md) or the [research questions](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/blob/master/process/research-questions.md).

 _Let's Play: Ancient Greek Punishment: Teaches Typing_ is also a continuation of my project to apply the game development documentation approach I've been working on with my colleagues Rilla Khaled and Jonathan Lessard.
 We've come to call this approach the [MDMA](http://www.gamesasresearch.com/mdma) (for me it stands for _Method for Design Materialisation and Analysis_) and it forms a fundamental part of our [Games as Research](http://www.gamesasresearch.com/) project.
 So, if you want to, you can read a lot about the game's development by reading its [process documentation](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/blob/master/process/README.md) and by going through its [commit history](https://github.com/pippinbarr/lets-play-ancient-greek-punishment-teaches-typing/commits/master).